firecracker80/reading-notes/201/class-06.md

 > - Text node - the text within the element; can't have children, if the element contains achild element and text, the child element belongs to the containing element.
 >
 >DOM queries are methods that help find elememts within the DOM tree.

+## Things I want to know more about...

+>I would really like to know more on the differences between immutable and mutable, and how to identify them.